 - very picturesque scene in the middle of a huge lava field (Hallmundarhraun)

-- Protected area!
-Do not leave anything; do not take lava stones or plants with you!
+- Protected area.
+Please do not leave anything, and do not take lava stones or plants with you

 - The name of this waterfall means the “lava falls”.

 - waterfall just upstream from Hraunfossar, just follow the walking path.